Those words describe exactly how I feel when I see the number above.

 I then saw how my buddy Grant Baldwin was doing with his speaking course and how my new buddy Brian Harris from Video Fruit is crushing it with online courses.
 After that I knew I needed to buckle down.

 Big shout outs to Grant for giving me the nudge on what my course topic was going to be (more on that in a sec).
-I also want to thank John Corcoran (we’re in a mastermind group together) for helping me outline the course material and holding me accountable to finish it.
+I also want to thank a low-maintenance business that generates significant income (we’re in a mastermind group together) for helping me outline the course material and holding me accountable to finish it.
 And finally, thanks to Bryan Harris for creating this epic post on how to launch an online course that I bookmarked and read at least 37 times.

 So how did I chose the course topic?